GeoWarp: An automatically differentiable and GPU-accelerated implicit MPM framework for geomechanics based on NVIDIA Warp: Numerical examples

 with $\sigma_{p,yy}$ denoting the numerical vertical stress and $\sigma_{a,yy} = \rho_0 g (l_0 - Y)$ the analytical solution at height $Y$.
 In both the elastic and elastoplastic cases, the numerical results exhibit a convergence rate between 1 and 2, consistent with prior observations reported in the literature~\cite{charlton2017igimp,coombs2020ample}.

 In addition to spatial convergence, we examine the convergence behavior of the global Newton iterations.
 Figure~\ref{fig:bar_compaction_newton_convergence} shows the residual norm versus iteration count at three representative load steps.
 In both the elastic and elastoplastic cases, the iterations exhibit asymptotically quadratic convergence.
 As expected, the elastoplastic case requires slightly more iterations than the elastic case due to increased nonlinearity.
 Nonetheless, all iterations converge to a residual tolerance of $10^{-11}$ within four steps.
-These results confirm the correctness of the MPM formulation, demonstrating both accurate spatial convergence and robust Newton solver performance.
+These results verify the MPM implementation, demonstrating accurate spatial convergence and robust Newton solver performance.